 Step 1: Download and install Remo Recover Mac software on your computer.

 Step 6: Select files to recover and choose a new destination to save them.
-And Click "Recover" to initiate the recovery process.
+Click on Recover to save the data

 Remember to avoid using the failed hard drive further to prevent more damage.